 RESARCH

 The main research areas I work in are genomics and protein engineering.
 I completed a BSc in Biochemistry and a MSc in Bioinformatics and Theoretical Systems Biology both at Imperial College London.
-During this time, I interned in labs that covered areas of evolution, synthetic biology, transcriptomics, and more.
+During this time, I contributed to research on evolution, synthetic biology, transcriptomics, and more.
 I do both experimental and computational work.

-In my PhD, I study the effect of mutations on the allostery and binding interfaces of transcription factors.
-I make many mutations in transcription factors and measure how the mutations have changed their behaviour.
+In my PhD, I study the effect of mutations on transcription factors.
 More broadly, I’m interested in how genomes work and whether we understand them enough to control them.

 CELLMATES

-Cellmates is a silly comic strip drawn by me.
-It is inspired by events, conversations, and mundane things that happen in research that make me laugh.
-Any resemblance to real life events or people is not serious; I love the people I work with.
-You can follow along on X (@isabellease) or on Bluesky (@isabellease.bsky.social) or on Substack (@thecellmatescartoons).
+Cellmates is a silly comic strip drawn inspired by events, conversations, and mundane things that happen in research that make me laugh.
+Any resemblance to real life events or people is not serious.
+You can follow along on X (@isabellease) or on Bluesky (@isabellease.bsky.social).

 LIVE CONFERENCE SKETCHING